Take-Off-7/Python-Automation/Network Programming/TCP Chat Room/README.md

-# 💬 Python Socket Chat Application
+# 💬 Python TCP Chat Room

 > ⚠️ For educational use only.
 Do not expose this server to the internet without proper security measures.